Bagaimana Obat Dapat Mempengaruhi Pendengaran Anda?

 • Reduced sensitivity to high-pitched sounds

-If you experience any of these symptoms while taking medications, it’s crucial to seek advice from your healthcare provider.
+If you experience any of these symptoms while taking medication, contact your healthcare provider immediately.

 What to Do If You Experience Hearing Loss

-• Switching to an alternative medication with fewer ototoxic effects.
+• Switch to an alternative medication with lower ototoxic risk

-• Reducing the dose or frequency of the drug.
+• Reduce the dosage or frequency of the current drug

 Protecting Your Hearing

-• Follow dosage instructions carefully and avoid self-medicating.
+• Follow dosage instructions carefully and never self-medicate

-• Ask your doctor about potential side effects and alternatives.
+• Ask your doctor about potential side effects and alternative treatments

-• Schedule regular hearing tests if you are on long-term medications.
+• Schedule regular hearing tests if taking long-term medications

-• Wear hearing protection in loud environments if needed.
+• Wear ear protection in noisy environments if necessary

 Final Thoughts